 - If a defective piece of equipment or other product contributed to your work injury, you may have a viable claim against the manufacturer of the involved product.

-What Makes It Different from a Workers’ Comp Claim in Los Angeles?
+What Makes It Different from a Workers’ Comp Claim?

 Workers’ compensation cases and third party liability cases are handled separately.
 Workers’ compensation cases are administered by the Workers’ Compensation Appeals Board, while third party liability cases are considered matters of the civil court, just like all other injury lawsuits.
 You may decide to have each case represented by two different attorneys, but that would call for more complicated logistics than need be.